 Today was that day.

 There was the added incentive of some bling on offer at the end of it.
 I entered the Virtual Reading Half Marathon through the Virtual Runner website, and with a deadline of April 18th to submit my evidence to obtain my medal this was really my last chance to get it done.
+I also counted this as the third in my challenge to run 18 half marathon’s this year.

 And because this wasn’t a ‘race’ in the sense that I had a start/finish line to cross nor any self-imposed pressure to achieve a particular time I thought this would be the ideal opportunity to experiment with Jeffing the entire run.